-Office of Foreign Asset Control (OFAC) - Definition
+Office of Foreign Asset Control (OFAC) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.